 Research to Practice: A Case Study of Using Findings from the Florida Study of Professionals for Safe Families for Quality Enhancement Strategies

-Dina Wilke, PhD, MSW, Associate Professor, Florida State University and Nicola Smith, MSW, Director of Organizational Development and Learning, Devereux Community Based Care of Okeechobee and the Treasure Coast
+Dina Wilke, PhD, MSW, Associate Professor, Florida State University and Nicola Smith, MSW, Director of Organizational Development and Learning, Communities Connected for Kids

 The purpose of this session will be to provide practical examples of applying research to practice in support of new case managers transitioning from pre-service training to independent casework.
 The session will pair a university researcher with a CBC administrator to highlight practical uses of research to inform agency practice.
 A case study will be presented on how data from the Florida Study of Professionals for Safe Families, a statewide study of newly hired workers, were used to review and modify an agency-level mentoring and coaching program.
 Findings from the study suggested that transition experiences of workers moving from pre-service training to independent casework were important predictors of turnover within the first 6-months of employment.
 Specific examples of agency-level responses to these findings will be provided that illustrate translating research findings to quality enhancement strategies addressing relevant training and transition policies and procedures.